Chromomagnetic condensation and perturbative confinement induced by imaginary rotation in SU(2) Yang-Mills Theory: the rotation-modified Lagrangian density

 and noting the symmetry $\mathcal{L}_{\text{add}}=\mathcal{L}_{\text{add}}^\dagger$, the equations of motion (EOM) for $Q^+$ and $Q^-$ are conjugate to each other.
 By solving the Euler-Lagrange equation

 we obtain the additional terms that need to be added to the EOM without rotation. \begin{widetext} For the temporal component $\nu=0$:

 For the spatial components $\nu=i$:

 It can be seen that the inclusion of angular velocity significantly affects the equations of motion, particularly through a strong coupling with $Q_0$.
 If, under a suitable gauge condition, the coupling between $Q_0$ and the spatial components can be eliminated, it would greatly simplify our study of the spin gluons $Q_\pm$.
-Substituting the additional terms into the original EOM and analyzing the temporal component $\nu=0$:
+Substituting the additional terms into the original EOM: